NebulousLabs/Sia/doc/API.md

 `totalstorage` is the total amount of storage that has been allocated to the host.

-`unlockhash` is the address that hosting profits will be sent to.
+`unlockhash` is the address that hosting revenues will be sent to.

 `windowsize` is the minimum required window that must be given to the host to prove storage of a file.
 Due to potential spam attacks, bloat, DDOS, and host